Vinitj088/forge/README.md

 **Production-grade Turborepo template for Next.js apps.**

-# Noob-Friendly Guide to Clone and Run the Web App
+# Run the Web App

 Here's a step-by-step guide to get your web app running, focusing only on the web development part: